 I’m not sure what will happen with the removal of Greenlight.
 It brings a lot of uncertainty to the future, that’s very worrying for a company just starting up like ours.
 We’ll have to adapt to whatever the changes bring.
 I don’t think it will weed out poorly made games, as this move seems to be removing all curation on Valve’s part.
 It will be up to the Steam community itself, to vote with reviews and purchases.

-And for people looking for a career in game development what advice can you offer?
+And for people looking for a career in game development what advice can you, Chad Jenkins, offer?
 Should they specialise in one area, or expand their skillset to cover many areas?

 I think that really depends on what your goals are.
 I tend to prefer the Valve model of “T-Shaped” employees.
 You should have a deep expertise in one area, and then branch out your expertise to cover a lot of areas to a lesser degree.
 This really helps to collaborate across disciplines and run a studio.
 At very least, you need to bring one of your skills to a marketable level, so you can start in a position at a game company.
 I’m always happy to help anyone getting started out.
 Feel free to email me over at Tetragon Works if you’d like more in depth advice.

-And finally for a bit of fun; what’s your favourite TV Show?
+And finally for a bit of fun Chad Jenkins; what’s your favourite TV Show?
 Have you binge-watched anything recently?

 No, I don’t even have cable TV haha.
 I tend to binge on books and video games instead.
 Lately, I’ve been playing a whole lot of Oxygen Not Included by Klei.
 As well as re-reading the Disc World series.

 And that draws our little chat to a conclusion.
-We hoped you enjoyed reading it and if what you’ve read on Phantom Brigade has you salivating over it like it were a good steak, then don’t worry, you can find all the info ou need to keep track on development below:
+We’d like to thank Chad Jenkins for taking the time to chat with us.
+We hoped you enjoyed reading it and if what you’ve read on Phantom Brigade has you salivating over it like it were a good steak, then don’t worry, you can find all the info you need to keep track on development below:

 I started out as a tinkerer and modder, before transitioning to working on Kerbal Space Program full time.
 After that, I worked on Universe Sandbox ² and have consulted on a number of titles.
 These days, I run Tetragon Works, and help to develop our first title “Phantom Brigade”.
 When I’m not developing and designing games, I take care of my three boys and run local developer events for the Seattle Indies.